Fuyucch1/Kyaru-Detector/README.md

 - Characteristic outfit
 - Voice Actress

-One approach we might want to take is called a **Multi-Label Classification**.
-We can try to create a model which will describe what it sees, and then compare it with the set of attributes corresponding to Kyaru.
+There are multiple approaches we want to check out :
+- **Multi-Label Classification** : We can try to create a model which will describe what it sees, and then compare it with the set of attributes corresponding to Kyaru.
+- **Simple Detection model** : We are trying to detect faces, but can we expand the annotation to the whole character ?
+This is something we must try out.

 # Bibliography